 When NETMAP is installed, add --enable-netmap to the configure line.
-If the includes are not added to a standard location, the location can be specified on the Suricata configure commandline.
+If the includes are not added to a standard location, the location can be specified when configuring Suricata.

-'''

-./configure \ --enable-netmap \ --\textbf{with}-netmap-includes=/usr/local/include/netmap/
+./configure --enable-netmap --with-netmap-includes=/usr/local/include/netmap/

-'''

 19.5.2 Starting Suricata